 September Seminar in the Humanities

 In cooperation with Hertford College, Worcester College will offer its sixth September Seminar in the Humanities in 2020.
 This intensive, month-long seminar is open to any student studying at Worcester during the Michaelmas term, and allows those students to extend their stay in Oxford so that the fall term's work is comparable in substance and duration to a full semester.

 See below for detailed information.

 The seminar will be of interest to intellectually adventurous, highly motivated students who wish to consider why and how we study the humanities even as they engage in humanistic study.
-The seminar takes as its organising theme 'other minds', and considers the way that texts from various periods and cultures grapple with problem of imagining the consciousness and experience of others—while examining critically the practices that humanistic disciplines use to approach this problem.
+The seminar takes as its organising theme 'other minds', and considers the way that texts from various periods and cultures grapple with problem of imagining the consciousness and experience of others—all while critically examining the practices that humanistic disciplines use to approach this problem.
 Students are taught the general expectations for the Oxford tutorial essay, and write two essays related to the material on the syllabus.

 Teaching will be provided by faculty from the departments of Classics, English Language and Literature, and Medieval and Modern Languages.
 Different tutors will teach each week of the seminar, providing over the course of the month a chronological sequence that moves from the idea of the barbarian in ancient texts to the problem of representing consciousness in the modernist novel.

 - Dr Scott Scullion (Faculty of Classics and Worcester College Senior Tutor)